What is CBD?

 Terpenes are a large and diverse class of organic compounds produced by a variety of plants.
-Terpenes are what give each flower, herb and fruit its own unique scent and flavor.
+Terpenes are what give each flower, herb, and fruit its own unique scent and flavor.
 Every day, everywhere you go, you encounter terpenes.
 When you zest a lemon, you smell terpenes.
-In addition to unique aromas, terpenes play an equally important role in influencing the way we taste, smell and feel when a plant, herb or fruit is consumed.
-This happens because terpenes interact synergistically with other botanical compounds and humans hormones to create a phenomenon referred to as the “entourage effect” that magnifies the benefits of the plant’s individual components.
+In addition to unique aromas, terpenes play an equally important role in influencing the way we taste, smell, and feel when a plant, herb, or fruit is consumed.
+This happens because terpenes interact synergistically with other botanical compounds and human hormones to create a phenomenon referred to as the “entourage effect” that magnifies the benefits of the plant’s individual components.

 What is CBD Oil?

 CBD oil is a product that is rich in cannabidiol (CBD).
-CBD has become popular in recent years, with consumers using it with a variety of wellness goals.
+CBD has become popular in recent years.
+Consumers use it with a variety of wellness goals.
 CBD oil is derived from the aerial parts (buds) of the hemp plant instead of hemp seeds.
-Products should be clearly labeled as containing hemp-derived CBD, and list how many milligrams the product contains openly on the label.
+Products should be clearly labeled as containing hemp-derived CBD and list how many milligrams the product contains openly on the label.
 Also, the company selling the product should openly display 3rd party lab results for their products to show the product contains CBD.
-CBD oil will come in three major variants:
+CBD oil will come in three major variants.

 How do I use CBD Oil?

 The best way to consume CBD oil is by placing a desired amount under the tongue and letting it sit for 60 seconds.
 This maximizes absorption into the bloodstream.
-If you find CBD unpalatable, it may be added to food or beverage, but some CBD will be lost in the digestive process.
+If you find CBD unpalatable it may be added to food or beverage.
+However, some CBD will be lost in the digestive process.

 What is Hemp seed Oil?

-Hemp seed oil is relative to many other carrier oil, sort of like sunflower seed oil and olive oil in that it’s a cold-pressed extract from seeds.
+Hemp seed oil is relative to many other carrier oils.
+Similar to sunflower seed oil and olive oil in that it’s a cold-pressed extract from seeds.
 Hemp seed oil is a perfectly good seed oil that’s high in antioxidants, omega-3 and -6 fatty acids, but contains no CBD.
-Hemp seed oil has been available in health food stores for decades and is an ingredient of many health products.
+Hemp seed oil has been available in health food stores for decades and is an ingredient in many health products.
 Hemp seed oil has no cannabinoids in it.
-It’s generally viewed as a superfood and is great for adding nutritional value to your diet, but will not come with the potential benefits that CBD may offer.
+It’s generally viewed as a superfood and is great for adding nutritional value to your diet but will not come with the potential benefits that CBD may offer.